1896 Surinamese general election: Aftermath

-The Governor-General reappointed Isaac de Costa, Adrianus van 't Hoogerhuys, David Juda and Salomon Matthijs Swijt as nominated members.
+The Governor-General reappointed Isaac da Costa, Adrianus van 't Hoogerhuys, David Juda and Salomon Matthijs Swijt as nominated members.
 Juda remained chairman.

 Later in 1896 Juda was replaced by Samuel Muller van Voorst, with Cornelis Johannes Heylidy taking over as chair.
 In 1897 van Voorst was replaced by Reinbertus Aloisius Tammenga.
 A.H. de Granada left the States and a by-election was held on 18 December 1897, which was won by Frits Curiel, who received 133 of the 253 votes cast.